 Maison Kitsuné was created in Paris in 2002 by Gildas Loaëc, a former manager of the French electronic music duo Daft Punk, and Masaya Kuroki, an architect.

 The brand combines their interests for fashion, music and since 2013 coffee as well...
-So this is not a specific café where it's only about coffee, but still it's a nice place with a good vibe to visit at the heart of Minato-ku district.
+Café Kitsuné has got good vibes, and is a great place to visit in the heart of the Minato-ku district.
 And if you like their fashion, you will find one of their beautiful stores just around the corner.

 Sidewalk Stand sits at a corner along the canal in Nakameguro area.
 I really liked this district because it is a quiet and green residential area with many local shops, cafés and restaurants.
 We sat outside on wooden stools and drank a well prepared coffee and ate crunchy savory sandwiches.

 At Canvas they want to maintain a blanc canvas, designing a space in which there is no preconceived concept.
 It's a charming spot situated on a corner in Hiroo district and it's nice to sit upstairs at the open window with a coffee in one hand and a donut in the other.
 Ahh, life is sweet :)

 To be honest, I prefer a light and open space and this café looks quite dark and moody (which of course also has its charm), but the single origin coffee at The Roastery by Nozy Coffee is great!
 It was hard to choose from the different types of beans they have on offer.
 But you can take your time and smell them all before you make a choice.
 And because we liked it so much we've bought a bag of beans to take home with us to be able to think back to this amazing holiday with its fantastic coffee scene.

 Good to know: every Wednesday between 18:00 and 19:00 they organize public cupping.